 There are a couple of hot springs in town, where you can soak in cool or hot thermal pools.
 La Virgin is in town and costs only $2.
-If you want to get away from town, head out to El Salado for $3.
+If you want to get away from town, and have nice scenery, head out to El Salado for $3.

 Eat well and eat often.
 You can find cheap food and large portions in many places around town.